 Are you dealing with a personal injury case for the first time?
 If you’re considering retaining an experienced personal injury attorney to assist you with the legal process of a lawsuit, you probably want to know what to expect.

-While no two cases are the same, personal injury lawsuits in Wisconsin typically adhere to a similar process, which is helpful to get acquainted to ahead of your case.
+While no two cases are the same, personal injury lawsuits in Wisconsin typically adhere to a similar process, which is helpful to get acquainted with ahead of your case.

-This article will provide imporant information regarding filing a personal injury claim, as well as what to expect during the discovery process and mediation process for a personal injury case in Wisconsin.
+This article will provide important information regarding filing a personal injury claim, as well as what to expect during the discovery and mediation process for a personal injury case in Wisconsin.

 When Should I File a Personal Injury Claim in Wisconsin?